harcokuppens/clean-classic-helloworld/README.md

 ## Setup Development environment

-You can either develop in Clean locally on your machine or in a devcontainer in vscode.
-We advice to use the vscode devcontainer because then you can
+There are multiple ways to setup your development environment:

+- using a pre-setup devcontainer, this gives you

-- quickly start developing,
+    - a quick start in developing,
     - nice Clean language support in vscode, and
     - you can run it on all platforms.

+- using a local installation of Clean

+    - no docker needed, but you must do the installation
+    - use the vscode editor for Clean, however it must  be noted that the language server for Clean is currently only available for Linux
-Finally, instead of building Clean with the cpm commandline tool, we can also use the classic CleanIDE.
+    - use the classic CleanIDE.
         The CleanIDE is a Windows application but can also be run with wine on Linux and MacOS.

+For getting started quickly we advice to use the vscode devcontainer, however this quick start assumes that you already have docker installed, otherwise it might be faster to just do a local installation an use the classic CleanIDE.

 ### Easy develop in DevContainer